 Most rocks in course of time become metamorphic or changed forms of rocks.
-Metamorphic rocks are formed under the influence of heat or pressure on sedimentary or igneous rocks.

 Similarly, the formation of the rocks due to tremendous pressure is known as dynamic or regional metamorphism.

-Slate, gneiss, schist, marble and diamond are good examples of these rocks.
+Slate, gneiss, schist, marble, and diamond are good examples of these rocks.

 In India, marble is found in Rajasthan, Bihar and Madhya Pradesh, whereas slates are available in plenty in Orissa, Andhra Pradesh and Haryana.